peartreegames/topiary-unity/README.md

 ## EvtVariables

-I've made [EvtVariables](https://github.com/peartreegames/evt-variables), a scriptableobject event system architecture, a dependency of this package.
+I've made [EvtVariables](https://github.com/peartreegames/evt-variables), a ScriptableObject event system architecture, a dependency of this package.
 Though it isn't actually necessary, a lot of my tools use it.
 If you prefer not to keep it, please feel free to fork this repo and remove it.